Editor’s Note: This story was first published in September and has been updated.

 • Work permits issued under DACA will be honored until they expire.

-• New DACA applications already received by Tuesday will be processed.
+• New DACA applications that were received by September 5 and renewal applications received by October 5 will be processed.

 Their message: Rescind DACA, or get prepared for a legal challenge from us.